North Dakota Small Estate Affidavit Form

 • There is no pending or granted petition for the appointment of a personal representative.

-• The affiant is entitled to the property via the decedent’s will or through intestate succession.
+• The affiant is entitled to the property.

 Step 2 – Complete Affidavits

-If the eligibility requirements have been met, the affiant must complete the Affidavit for Collection of Personal Property of the Decedent.
-The document must be signed in the presence of a notary public, but does not need to be filed with any court.
+The affiant must complete the Affidavit for Collection of Personal Property of the Decedent.
+The document must be signed in the presence of a notary public.

 To collect motor vehicles, the affiant will also need to complete and notarize the Affidavit for Collection of Personal Property of the Decedent (Form SFN 2916).
-The form must be filed at a North Dakota Motor Vehicle office, which can be done by booking an appointment online or calling 1-855-633-6835.
+The form must be filed at a North Dakota Motor Vehicle office.

 Step 3 – Collect Property

-The affiant will present a signed and notarized copy of the Affidavit to the party holding the decedent’s property, who must then transfer it to the affiant.
+The affiant can present the Affidavit to any party holding estate property, who, in turn, will be legally required to transfer it to the affiant.

 Legal action may be brought against a party who refuses to transfer the decedent’s property.[5]